Man charged after police find infant injured, drugs in home

 WICHITA, Kan.
 (KSNW) – Brietan Rader, 25, of Wichita, went before a judge Tuesday afternoon to face charges in a child abuse investigation.

-A nine-month-old girl suffered critical injuries Friday night at an apartment in the 3600 block of West 13th Street.
+A 9-month-old girl suffered critical injuries Friday night at an apartment in the 3600 block of West 13th Street.
 The girl remains hospitalized.

 Police investigated and arrested Rader.
 They say he is not the father of the girl.